Uschi Rigby FDSc Counselling, MBACP reg.

 I hold a Foundation Degree (Sc) in Counselling , which I completed in 2014.

-I have several years experience working in the field of addiction; first at the Alcohol Misuse Service and later at the Swan Project, which offers low-cost, long-term counselling for addiction and other mental health issues.
+I have several years experience working in the field of mental health and addiction at various settings: Womankind, Wild Goose, Alcohol Misuse Service and the Swan Project, which offers low-cost, long-term counselling for addiction and other mental health issues.

-I also help people with relationship issues, separation, loss, low self-esteem, depression, anxiety, trauma.
+In my private practice I support people overcoming addiction, relationship issues, separation, loss, low self-esteem, depression, anxiety.

 Areas of counselling I deal with